qtiuto/lua-for-android/README.md

       'OnClickListener'

      instanceof:
-      to check whether the given object is an instance of the give type.
+      To check whether the given object is an instance of the give type.
-      usage: instanceof(object,type)
+      Usage: instanceof(object,type)

      sync:
-      equals to sychronized(object)
+      Equals to sychronized(object)
-      usages:sync(object,function()... end)
+      Usage:sync(object,function()... end)
       Note:yield is not supported cause it will break lock scope and have object unlocked

      object:
-      convert a lua object to java object,here is the mapping number ->java.lang.Long or java.lang.Double,according to the value string ->java.lang.String
+      Convert a lua object to java object,here is the mapping number ->java.lang.Long or java.lang.Double,according to the value string ->java.lang.String
       boolean ->java.lang.Boolean